Imran Khan Arrested in Fresh Legal Case after Toshakhana Bail

 Several police vehicles, including that of SP Rawal, were damaged, & one police officer sustained a severe eye injury from glass.
 FIR said, adding that the accused seized government firearms and fired them in the air, causing panic.

-Imran Khan and his wife, Bushra Bibi, were arrested in the case on July 13.
-Shortly after the former first couple was acquitted by a district and sessions court of Islamabad in the iddat case — also known as the un-Islamic nikah case.
+Authorities arrested Imran Khan and his wife, Bushra Bibi, in the case on July 13.
+Shortly after, a district and sessions court of Islamabad acquitted the former first couple in the iddat case — also known as the un-Islamic nikah case.

-The former first lady was released last month from jail in the Toshakhana 2.0 case after spending around nine months behind bars.
+Authorities released the former first lady last month from jail in the Toshakhana 2.0 case after she spent around nine months behind bars.

-Their case was previously heard by the accountability court of the National Accountability Bureau (NAB).
-However, it was transferred to the FIA in line with the Supreme Court’s verdict restoring amendments to the anti-corruption laws.
+The National Accountability Bureau (NAB) previously heard their case, but the authorities transferred it to the FIA in line with the Supreme Court’s verdict restoring amendments to the anti-corruption laws.

 Imran Khan Toshakhana 2.0: